gitlabhq/omnibus-gitlab/doc/settings/nginx.md

 1. **Download the correct web server configuration**

-   Go to [GitLab recipes repository](https://gitlab.com/gitlab-org/gitlab-recipes/tree/master/web-server) and look for the Linux package configuration in the webserver directory of your choice.
-Make sure you pick the right configuration file depending whether you choose to serve GitLab with SSL or not.
-The only thing you need to change is `YOUR_SERVER_FQDN` with your own FQDN and if you use SSL, the location where your SSL keys currently reside.
-You also might need to change the location of your log files.
+   Go to [GitLab repository](https://gitlab.com/gitlab-org/gitlab/-/tree/master/lib/support/nginx) and download the required configuration.
+Select the correct configuration file depending whether you are serving GitLab with SSL or not.
+You might need to make some changes, such as:

+   - The value of `YOUR_SERVER_FQDN` set to your FQDN.
+   - If you use SSL, the location of your SSL keys.
+   - The location of your log files.

 ## Setting the NGINX listen address or addresses